 We currently have seven directors, each of whom is elected on an annual basis.
 In accordance with the Company's Bylaws, the number of directors has been fixed at seven.
 The Certificate of Incorporation of the Company provides that the holders of the Class B common stock elect all but one of the directors.
 The holders of the Class A common stock and Class B common stock, voting together, elect one director (the Class A/Class B director).
-This election of one Class A/Class B director by the holders of Class A and Class B common stock voting together is scheduled to take place at the annual meeting of the Class A/Class B director to be elected at the annual meeting of shareholders.
+This election of one Class A/Class B director by the holders of Class A and Class B common stock voting together is scheduled to take place at the annual meeting of the Company's shareholders.
+The Board of Directors is soliciting your vote for the Class A/Class B director to be elected at the annual meeting of shareholders.
 Once elected, the Class A/Class B director will hold office until his or her successor is elected, which should occur at next year's annual meeting of shareholders.
-With respect to the election of the six Class B directors who will be elected at the meeting.
+You do not have a vote, and your vote is not being solicited, with respect to the election of the six Class B directors who will be elected at the meeting.

-VOTE REQUIRED.
+Vote required.
 The person receiving the highest number of votes cast by the Class A and Class B shares, voting together, will be elected as the Class A/Class B director.
 You will have one vote for each of your shares of Class A common stock.
 Abstentions will not be counted.

-NOMINATIONS.
+Nominations.
 At the annual meeting, Ronald L. Nelson will be nominated for election as the Class A/Class B director.
 Although we don't know of any reason why Mr. Nelson might not be able to serve, the Board of Directors will propose a substitute nominee to serve if Mr. Nelson is not available for election for any reason.